15 MIN READ

 Because midlife crises can affect people in different ways, there's no simple checklist of behaviors.
 However, certain signs do seem common, such as dramatic changes in habits or mood swings, feelings of anger or anxiety, emotional outbursts, or impulsive decision making and risk taking.

 A previously energetic and happy team member may have stopped enjoying the activities that they used to do.
 They may have started comparing themselves unfavorably to others, or talking about making major changes in their life or career.
 This may be accompanied by a loss of confidence or focus.

 Other warning signs might include a colleague saying that they want to "get away from it all."
 They may feel trapped in their role or life, and ask, "Is this it?"
 They may become obsessed with their appearance or health, talk about their past with regret, or change their spending habits to focus on fun and excitement.

 How to Deal With a Midlife Crisis

 Getting through a midlife crisis is a challenge, but it is something that you can deal with and overcome.
 Here, we explore four strategies for coping with this difficult stage of life.

 1. Talk to Someone

-Don't bottle your feelings up.
+Don't bottle up your feelings.
 Confide in someone you trust, such as a friend or partner, your doctor, a trained counselor, a life coach, or a therapist.